veituomi/BlogService/README.md

 What can you do in this service:

 * Register as a user and log in or out depending on whether you are logged in or not
-* Create a blog and edit it's name or who can write posts to it
+* Create a blog and edit its name or who can write posts to it
 * Write and read posts
 * Write and read comments
 * Dislike posts or comments